Borghild M.Dahl Lodge #54

 Our lodge enjoys celebrating our Norwegian heritage and sharing Nordic cultural traditions at each meeting.
 Some of our program topics have included:

-- History of Syttende Mai
+- Syttende Mai history

 - Rosemaling